 ARM instances appear in the Azure Portal alongside standard VM options.
 Use the architecture filter to show ARM-compatible sizes.

 Spot pricing applies to ARM instances, offering additional savings for interruptible workloads.
+Combine ARM with spot for maximum cost reduction on suitable applications.